 Bulbinella ciliolata occurs in the vicinity of Springbok and Kamieskroon where it grows in broken veld on sandy loams of the granite hills, especially in damper depressions or by streamlets.
 Photo taken by Andrew Harvie of a plant growing on a farm in the Kamiesberg.

 Bulbinella latifolia ssp. latifolia The first picture was taken by Mary Sue Ittner on a rainy day in a wet year (August 2001) in Namaqua National Park where it was growing in a very wet place.
 Other flowers were closed because of the weather, so it really stood out.
-The next four photos were taken in the Kamiesberg in 2006 by Bob Rutemoeller and Mary Sue Ittner.
+The next five photos were taken in the Kamiesberg in 2006 by Bob Rutemoeller and Mary Sue Ittner.

 Chlorophytum crassinerve is a Northern Cape species growing to 40 cm that blooms August to October.
 Photos taken by Cameron McMaster near Carolusberg August 2011.